Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Decision algorithm

+When processing the line $\ell_j$, $j<0$, we compute the point with smallest non-negative $x$-coordinate and include it in $P^+$ if its $x$-coordinate is less than the $x$-coordinates of the points already processed and if it lies in the interior of $D$ or in the interior of its left side.
+(Indeed, the new point is always higher than already processed ones since the minimum $i$ such that $i\cdot a+j\cdot c\ge 0$ is monotone as a function of $j$.)
+These points of $P^+$ form an upward \emph{branch} approaching the positive part of the $y$-axis.
+We stop generating the branch once any of these occur: (i)~the $u$-line is ``too high'' (it no longer intersects the board) or (ii)~we get a point on the $y$-axis.

+Similarly, we add to $P^+$ points that form a branch approaching the positive part of the $x$-axis; these points are obtained by processing the lines $\ell_j$, $j>0$.
+The points in $P^+$ (the union of two branches) are naturally sorted by their $x$- and $y$-coordinates, as they form the upper funnel.
+Refer to \cref{fig:funnel}.

 The computation of the lower funnel is analogous to the computation of the upper funnel.
 As before, we construct two branches, this time approaching the positive part of the $x$-axis and the negative part of the $y$ axis.
-The points in $P^-$ are then sorted by their $x$-coordinates, as they form the lower funnel.
+The points in $P^-$ are likewise naturally sorted by their $x$- and $y$-coordinates, as they form the lower funnel.

-We stop generating a branch at one point once any of those occur: (i)~the $u$-line is "too far" (it no longer intersects the board) or (ii)~we get a point on the axis (if it is on the $x$-axis, put it into the bottom branch) or (iii)~the distance of the champion to the respective axis is below $1$ (for the current rightmost point in $P^+$ and the $x$-axis, the current rightmost point in $P^-$ and the $x$-axis, the current highest point in $P^+$ and the $y$-axis, or the current lowest point in $P^-$ and the $x$-axis).
-Case (iii) is optional.

-\paragraph{Decision algorithm and its complexity.} Since $A \ge 1$ and $|v| \ge |u| \geq 1/2$, we have $|v|=\Omega(1)$, thus only $\O(k)$ lines are to be processed.
-For each processed $u$-line, the required computation takes $\O(\log{k})$ time.
-Each line contributes $\O(1)$ points to the funnel $P$.
-Together with the sorting the first step takes $\O(k\log k)$ time and the produced set $P$ has size $\O(k)$.

-For the second step, consider each rectangle in $R \in \F$ one by one.
-The funnel structure is binary searched by the rectangle width $w$ and the corresponding implied height is obtained from the funnel structure.
-The necessary decision is immediately taken based on the rectangle height $h$.
-There are $n$ rectangles in $\F$ and it takes $\O(\log{k})$ time to process each of them.
-The resulting time for the second step is $\O(n \log k)$.